Adlerlouis/Adlerlouis/README.md

 - I’m interested in programming in embedded systems
 - 🌱 I’m currently use Verilog,Bash,C/C++
 - I’m looking to collaborate on  anything from embedded systems
-- 📫 How to reach me:axel.salvador.reyes@gmail.com , louis.adler@outlook.com
+- 📫 How to reach me: louis.adler@outlook.com

 <!---